jsonDoge/bunny-bomb/README.md

 ## Run

 Check each subfolder README.md files for any specifics.
-Each one has an .env.example which can be renamed to .env for immediate start.

 To run locally you'll need to start them separately by running